Khadeeja-N/Online-Piano/README.md

 # Online-Piano

   An online piano designed where the layout is created using HTML and CSS.
 The piano can be played by clicking on the keys on the screen or through keyboard events.
 The button events are controlled by a script with JavaScript.

+    The website can be accessed at https://khadeeja-n.github.io/Online-Piano/